ohaiwalt/devember-2017/dev-log.md

 ### December 2

 Formally wrote up my dedication to Devember, and created this repository.
+Did some work on the Go version of the New Relic alerts conditions entities script from day 1.

 ### December 1